rishikeshsreehari/personal-blog/content/about.md

 ### Some more info

 To know more about my life, visit my [timeline](/timeline).
-The [Lifestack](/lifestack) page lists the things I use, and the [now](/now) page shows what I'm currently up to.
+The [dream](/dream) has a list of stuff I want to do, the [Lifestack](/lifestack) page lists the things I use, and the [now](/now) page shows what I'm currently up to.
 If you're curious, the [library](/library) has a list of books I've read recently, and the [watch](/watch) page lists movies and shows I've seen.
 This website is designed to be explored with no end goal in mind, featuring various interesting pages and easter eggs.
 [Useless Button](/button) is a good starting point, feel free to wander as you wish.

 I also host an [Ask-Me-Anything (AMA)](/ama) on this blog.
 If you enjoy the content, please sign my [guestbook](/guestbook).